-If you ever watched the timeless classic animated film, The Iron Giant, Dean McCoppin (voiced by Harry Connick Jr.) did just that.
+If you ever watched the timeless classic animated film, The Iron Giant, Dean McCoppin did just that.

-But in the real world, many artists around the world are using any one of the above-mentioned welding techniques to produce magnificent works of art.
+Tracing our steps back into real world, many artists are using techniques mentioned above to produce magnificent works of art.
 Of those artists out there who use welding to produce their work, one interesting example is Chain Breaker Welding.

-This chap uses old bike chains to produce wonderfully aesthetically pleasing sculptures.
-You really should check out their work on Instagram.
+This chap uses old bike chains to produce wonderful aesthetically pleasing sculptures.
+You should really check out his work on Instagram.